gabrielabueg/coe197-hw2-object-detection-faster-rcnn/README.md

 3. cd to src folder
-4. Put images in the test_data folder for inference 4.1 If running inference by batch, file name is unnecessary 4.2 If running inference on a single photo, filename must be 'input_img.jpg', resulting output will be 'Out_img'
+4. Put images in the test_data folder for inference 4.1 If running inference by batch, file name is unnecessary 4.2 If running inference on a single photo, filename must be `input_img.jpg` , resulting output will be `Out_img`
-5. Put videos in the test_data_videos folder for inference 5.1 Video file must be named 'input_video.mp4', resultng output will be an mp4 file called 'output_video.mp4'
+5. Put videos in the test_data_videos folder for inference 5.1 Video file must be named `input_video.mp4`, resultng output will be an mp4 file called `output_video.mp4`

 ## Code Execution
-If all files and input files have their correct filenames and are in their respective folders
+If all files and input files have their correct filenames and are in their respective folders\
-run:
+run:\
-    'python inf_batch.py' if doing inference per batch of photos 'python inf_single.py' if doing inference on a single photo 'python inf_video.py' if doing inference on a video
+    `python inf_batch.py` if doing inference per batch of photos\
+    `python inf_single.py` if doing inference on a single photo\
+    `python inf_video.py` if doing inference on a video\

 ## Outputs and Graphs
 <p align="center">
-	<br><br>
 	<img src="https://user-images.githubusercontent.com/67114171/166144863-4332bb26-8f4b-4e99-823c-9a2e78a81a46.png">
 	<br
 	<b>Model train loss by iteration</b><br>